sebma/myDoc/systems/linux/fdfind-Tips.md

 removed '/home/sebastien/tmp3/smem_snapshot_20220227.txt'
 removed '/home/sebastien/tmp3/systemd_--user__not_killed.txt'
 ```
-ATTENTION : Be every careful to place `-x rm` at the end of this command or else data loss happens with [fdfind](https://github.com/sharkdp/fd) version 9.0.0 (I've lost 25G of data in less than 2 seconds !!!) :
+ATTENTION : Be every careful to place `-x rm` <u>at the end of this command</u> or else data loss happens with [fdfind](https://github.com/sharkdp/fd) version 9.0.0 (I've lost 25G of data in less than 2 seconds !!!) :
 ```shell
 rm: cannot remove 'yt-dlp_errors': No such file or directory
 rm: cannot remove '/multimedia/': Is a directory